 Day 4: This morning we go to the crater of Vesuvius.
 The bus takes us part

-of the way up the mountain but there is still a short climb.
-At the top,
+of the way up the mountain but there is still a short 3 km climb

-one can look down into the crater.
-A local volcano expert will tell us about volcanology.
+one can look down into the crater as a local volcano expert tells us about volcanology.

 In the afternoon we